splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 _Auto Top-ups_ - this enables/disables automatic top-ups for the customer.<br>
 _Auto top-up plans_ - these are the top-up plans that will be applied according to the customers tariff(s), if the customer has more than one capped service an option to select a top-up plan will appear for each capped plan.<br>
-_Limitation type_ - this control permissions to either grant customer ability to do top-ups, grant access for automatic top ups or both.<br>
+_Limitation type_ - this control permissions to either grant customer ability to do top-ups, grant access for automatic top-ups or both.<br>
  _Max number of top-up per month_ - limit of top-ups a customer is allowed for a month.<br>
  _Transfer usage to new service_ - this will transfer unused data between plans in a case that a customer changes his plan.
 _History_ - displays the history of top-ups and actions done for/by the customer for each tariff.<br>
 _Remove_ - removes the top-up data applied to the customer's CAP, specific amounts of data can be removed.<br>
-_Top-up_ - add a administrative top-up to the customers CAP.<br>
+_Top-up_ - add an administrative top-up to the customers CAP.<br>

-To add a administrative top-up click on the "Top-up" button in the CAP section of the customers information page.
-This will open a new window *Add CAP to customer*, here administrator have the privilege of adding custom amounts of data with custom prices or simply selecting a top up plan from the list.
+To add an administrative top-up click on the "Top-up" button in the CAP section of the customers' information page.
+This will open a new window *Add CAP to customer*, here administrator has the privilege of adding custom amounts of data with custom prices or simply selecting a top-up plan from the list.

 ![cap8.png](cap8.png)

-In the image above,  a Top-Up for 1 GB was selected and we can see that 1GB of data is added to customer's account on the image below.
-The transaction is added to the list of transactions, since the toggle to add  transaction to invoice is disabled and the amount will be debited to the customers account.
-If this toggle is enabled the transaction will be added to the customers invoice as shown in the pictures below.
+In the image above,  a Top-Up for 1 GB was selected and we can see that 1GB of data is added to the customer's account on the image below.
+The transaction is added to the list of transactions since the toggle to add transaction to invoice is disabled and the amount will be debited to the customer's account.
+If this toggle is enabled the transaction will be added to the customers' invoice as shown in the pictures below.

 ![cap9.png](cap9.png)